MIPS Eligibility Lookup

 |Level||Practice Name||Eligible||Reason(s)||Other Factors|

-- Eligible Clinician Types: Physicians, Physician Assistants, Nurse Practitioners, Clinical Nurse Specialists, Certified Registered Nurse Anesthetists AND groups that include one or more of these clinicians
+- Eligible Clinician Types: Physicians, Physician Assistants, Nurse Practitioners, Clinical Nurse Specialists, Certified Registered Nurse Anesthetists, Physical / Occupational Therapists, Speech-Language Pathologists, Audiologists, Nurse Midwives, Clinical Psychologists, and Dietitians/Nutritional Professionals

-- The Low-Volume Threshold: Otherwise eligible clinicians or groups will be exempt from MIPS reporting if they bill ≤ $90,000 or provide care for ≤ 200 Medicare Part B patients.
+- The Low-Volume Threshold: Otherwise eligible clinicians or groups will be exempt from MIPS reporting if they bill ≤ $90,000 or provide care for ≤ 200 Medicare Part B patients or have ≤ 200 covered professional services.
+They MAY opt-in or voluntarily report under certain circumstances, if they want to participate in the incentive program or monitor their performance for other reasons.

 - Other Possible Exemptions